tarantool/doc/doc/book/app_server/luajit_memprof.rst

 Parsing binary profile and generating profiling report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. _profiler_usage_parse_command:

 After having the memory profile in binary format, the next step is
 to parse it to get a human-readable profiling report.

-.. _profiler_usage_parse_command:
+You can do this

-Binary profile can be parsed and read via Tarantool by using
+via Tarantool by using the following command
-the following command (mind the hyphen (``-``) prior to the file name):
+(mind the hyphen ``-`` prior to the file name):

 ..  code-block:: tarantoolconsole

     $ tarantool -e 'require("memprof")(arg[1])' - <memprof_new.bin>

-where ``memprof_new.bin`` is the binary profile file
+where ``memprof_new.bin`` is the binary profile
 :ref:`generated earlier <profiler_usage_generate>`.

-Tarantool generates a profiling report and closes the session:
+Tarantool generates a profiling report and closes the session.

 ..  code-block:: console